katieshaffer/katieshaffer.github.io/README.md

 ### About Me
 I have over 13 years of experience in Data, mostly in the healthcare industry.
 I take a highly collaborative approach to analytics and believe that a solid understanding of the business is crucial in order to provide valuable insights.
-Please see below for information about my experience, as well as examples of my work.

 ### My Links
 * [LinkedIn Profile](https://www.linkedin.com/in/katieshaffer/)